ettore9x9/ros-sr/README.md

 Phase 2 is an infinite loop starting always with the query to the ontology to retrieve the reachable locations.
 After each robot's movement, the ontology is updated, taking care of the time stamps.

+This diagram shows the condition mentioned in the assumptions: if the robot has a low battery, but the recharging location is not reachable, it choses the next location according with the implemented policy.

 ### ROS messages and actions ###